 Suspended students with extraordinary circumstances may appeal for both Academic and Financial Aid Probation using this process.
 Approval for Probation is required for students to enroll in any class in any term, including Carolina Courses Online and Summer courses.
 Please review the content on our Appeals page to prepare your appeal.

 We know that very talented and intelligent students can end up on Warning and Probation.
 Sometimes things get in the way of our ability to succeed.
 In Road to Resilience, we want to help you figure out what those “things” may be and how to best handle them.

 To find out more about both Road to Resilience of these programs, please visit our Student Support page.

 Withdraw from UNC

-Readmission to UNC/Non-Traditional Readmission
+Returning to UNC/Non-Traditional Readmission

 The nontraditional readmission appeal process recognizes that individuals can gain personal and intellectual maturity over a period of years.
 In such cases, the University may choose to evaluate applicants for readmission on the basis of their current academic promise rather than their earlier academic performance.
 This process offers a way for former students who are far from current eligibility standards to restore their academic eligibility to return to the University and reestablish good academic standing.

-Under the nontraditional readmission policy, the University reviews applicants who have not been enrolled full time in a formal educational program for at least five years.
+Under the nontraditional readmission policy, the University reviews applicants who have not been enrolled full-time in a formal educational program for at least five years.
 To appeal, you must submit the Nontraditional Readmission Student Form.
 The deadlines to apply for readmission are July 25 for fall and December 5 for spring.
 To learn more please visit our Nontraditional Readmission FAQ page.